Stephanie M. Smith: In the legislature

 Smith was sworn in as a member of the Maryland House of Delegates on January 9, 2019.
+During her tenure, Smith was a member of the Ways and Means Committee from 2019 to 2021, afterwards serving on the Appropriations Committee until 2027.
 In January 2020, she was elected to lead the Baltimore City Delegation, succeeding former chairwoman Cheryl Glenn.
 In March 2022, Legislative Black Caucus chairman Darryl Barnes appointed Smith to serve as the caucus parliamentarian.
+She was also a member of the Maryland Legislative Transit Caucus, the Maryland Legislative Latino Caucus, and the Women Legislators of Maryland, serving as the president of the women's caucus during the 2026 legislative session.

 Smith was a delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.